 - It is not currently necessary to address latent commercial king mackerel permits.
 It is important to help younger generations get into the fishery and to keep permit value. - Generally, the current regulations for Atlantic king mackerel are acceptable. - Changes in commercial trip limits can affect the market.
 Some fishermen thought the South Atlantic Council could consider a simpler trip limit system with less fluctuation, so fishermen know what price they might get when they bring fish to the dock. - For the summer quota, the 75-fish limit would work for the Canaveral area.
-Possibly a 100fish limit on a 2-day trip or 100-fish limit all year long would help stabilize the market. - When the price drops, some fish houses will freeze Atlantic king mackerel. - The current 100-fish limit in the winter is very important for the Sebastian and northward. - It wasn't thought that a decrease in the recreational bag limit was needed, but charter vessels would be okay with a two fish per person bag limit. - There was some debate among fishermen regarding what was better for the commercial fishery, a per trip limit vs. daily limit with a higher poundage. - There was concern expressed about the amount of king mackerel harvest from roller-rigs that operate in the Florida Keys (Gulf migratory group king mackerel).
+Possibly a 100-fish limit on a 2-day trip or 100-fish limit all year long would help stabilize the market. - When the price drops, some fish houses will freeze Atlantic king mackerel. - The current 100-fish limit in the winter is very important from Sebastian and northward. - It wasn't thought that a decrease in the recreational bag limit was needed, but charter vessels would be okay with a two fish per person bag limit. - There was some debate among fishermen regarding what was better for the commercial fishery, a per trip limit vs. daily limit with a higher poundage. - There was concern expressed about the amount of king mackerel harvest from roller-rigs that operate in the Florida Keys (Gulf migratory group king mackerel).

 - Consider changing from a daily Atlantic Spanish mackerel limit to a trip limit (3x a day).
-Or a daily limit that is higher than 3,500 pounds, possibly 5,000 pounds per day or maybe even 7,500 pounds. - Concern about inequities between the Atlantic Spanish mackerel gill net fishery (federal waters) and cast net fishery (state waters).
-All catch comes off of the federal annual catch limit regardless of where it was caught.
+Or a daily limit that is higher than 3,500 pounds, possibly 5,000 pounds per day or maybe even 7,500 pounds. - It is becoming challenging to get out on the water due to bad weather and space launches.
+A higher trip limit would help commercial fishermen bring in a larger catch on the few days they are able to fish.

-- There should be an observer requirement for cast nets that operate in state waters to fair to gill nets vessels that operate in federal waters and have an observer requirement. - Gill net fishermen are not able to benefit from the 500-pound bycatch limit like cast net fishermen. - The bycatch limit could be removed.
+- Concern about inequities between the Atlantic Spanish mackerel gill net fishery (federal waters) and cast net fishery (state waters).
+All catch comes off of the federal annual catch limit regardless of where it was caught. - There should be an observer requirement for cast nets that operate in state waters to fair to gill nets vessels that operate in federal waters and have an observer requirement. - o Gill net fishermen are not able to benefit from the 500-pound bycatch limit like cast net fishermen. - The bycatch limit could be removed.
 The original rationale was related to roller rigs fishing for Atlantic Spanish mackerel, where today it is cast net fishery, which operates differently. - Gill net fishermen would like to be able to fish two nets that are both 3.5-inches mesh size, not different by 0.25-inches.
-Cast net fishermen should be required to utilize a specific mesh size. - There needs to be consistency in state and federal regulations for Atlantic Spanish mackerel, especially. - The open access commercial permit is a doorway for people to show up when fishing is good.
+Cast net fishermen should be required to utilize a specific mesh size. - Fishermen are harvesting smaller Atlantic Spanish mackerel compared to previous years leading to an increase in the small bait fishery.
+It was suggested that a trip limit for small Atlantic Spanish mackerel could be put in place to prevent negative effects on the next year's stock of fish. - There needs to be consistency in state and federal regulations for Atlantic Spanish mackerel, especially. - The open access commercial permit is a doorway for people to show up when fishing is good.
 The permit needs to be required in state and federal waters.